Five States Still Owing N2bn NECO Registration Fees Since 2012, Says Registrar

 A total of 1,209,000 candidates are currently sitting for the examination.

-He said following the council’s renewed relationship with the defaulting states, some are responding considerably, but five states are still owing the council to the tune of about N2 billion since 2012.
+He said following the council’s renewed relationship with the defaulting states, some were responding considerably, but five states are still owing the council to the tune of about N2 billion since 2012.

 He stated that the council executes its capital projects and overhead from such money because the federal government does not provide capital expenditure and overhead, but only pays staff salaries.